You are puttering along, enjoying those snuggly soft baby cuddles.

 What To Do When Baby Wakes After 45 Minutes:

 - Throw out your routine for a few days and feed baby immediately after he wakes.
 Try to give baby a full feed and not let him fall back asleep while nursing, which can be contributing to sleep props as well as not getting to the more nutritious hind milk.

-- If after a few days you see baby wasn’t hungry for those feeds, you know you’re likely dealing with a sleep prop.
-This means you need to work on teaching baby to go to sleep on their own.
-(See my free email series on how to do just this, right here!)
+- If after a few days you see baby wasn’t hungry for those feeds, you know you’re likely dealing with a sleep issue.
+This means you need to work on teaching baby to go to sleep on their own as their circadian rhythms have changed and they’ll need more support now.

 - If baby seems to be waking up, but not irritable or fussy, then perhaps baby is getting plenty of catnaps throughout the day, but could take longer naps with a few routine tweaks.
 This might mean putting baby down to nap 10 or 15 minutes later than normal and seeing if that helps.

 Baby Is Waking Frequently At Night